-Noise criteria applicable to ground-borne rail noise has been derived from guidance contained in the NSW EPA publication Rail Infrastructure Noise Guidelines 2013 (RING).
-The criteria are expressed in terms of the maximum A-weighted sound pressure level (slow response) and include consideration of residential dwellings, schools, educations institutions and places of worship.
-The selected criteria are considered reasonable and consistent with industry practice.
+Noise criteria applicable to ground-borne rail noise has been derived from guidance contained in the NSW EPA publication Rail Infrastructure Noise Guidelines 2013.
+The criteria is expressed in terms of the maximum A-weighted sound pressure level (slow response) and includes criteria for residential dwellings, schools, educations institutions and places of worship.
+The selected crtierai are considered reasonable and consisten twiht industry practice.

-In relation to other sensitive spaces, where the NSW Guidelines do not provide criteria, the NVIA has included a proposed schedule of internal noise levels which are generally comparable to or lower than the criterion values from the guidelines (the exception being retail spaces which are permitted slightly higher levels).
+In relation t other types of sensitive spaces that the NSW Guidelines do not provide criteria, the NVIA has included a proposed schedule of internal noise levels which are generally comparable to or lower than the criterion values from the guidelines (the exception being retail spaces which are permitted slightly higher levels).
 An exhaustive review of the types of spaces that could be impacted by ground-borne vibration has not been conducted as part of this peer review, however the proposed additional criteria detailed in the NVIA are considered reasonably for the spaces referred to.
 However, lower criteria may be considered suitable for more sensitive rooms within office environments (e.g. meeting or conference rooms).